MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 ## Tradeoffs

-Enable profiling only when necessary because it can impose a significant overhead on the system.
-By using instrumentation, profiling records an event, such as a method call, every time it occurs; but, sampling records only selected events.
+Implement profiling only when necessary because it can impose a significant overhead on the system.
+By using instrumentation, profiling records an event, such as a method call, every time it occurs.
+However, sampling records only selected events.

-The selection can be time-based, such as once every `n` seconds, or frequency-based, such as once every `n` requests.
+Profiling selection can be time-based, such as once every `n` seconds, or frequency-based, such as once every `n` requests.
 If events occur frequently, profiling by instrumentation might cause too much of a burden and affect overall performance.
 In this case, the sampling approach is preferable.

 However, if the frequency of events is low, sampling might miss them.
 In this case, instrumentation might be the better approach.